hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## TLS versions

-For improved security all implementations of this specification MUST use only TLS 1.3 [RFC8446] or later.
+For improved security all implementations of this specification MUST use only TLS 1.3 [@!RFC8446] or later.

 ## Port selection

 The connection for XoT SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XoT.
-There MAY be agreement to use different ports for AXoT and IXoT.
+There MAY be agreement to use different ports for AXoT and IXoT, or for different zones.

 ## High level XoT descriptions

+It is useful to note that in XoT it is the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.

 The figure below provides an outline of the AXoT mechanism including NOTIFYs.